McGranahanLab/mhc-hammer/README.md

 This creates the following:
 * ./assets/mhc_references/gtf/mhc.gtf - GTF file with all HLA alleles in the IMGT database
 * ./assets/mhc_references/genome/mhc_genome.fasta - the complete genome (DNA) sequence for all alleles in the IMGT database
 * ./assets/mhc_references/genome/mhc_genome_strand.fasta - the complete genome (DNA) sequence for all alleles in the IMGT database.
-This version is strand specific which means that alleles on the reverse strand (HLA-B and HLA-C) TODO
+This version is strand specific.
 * ./assets/mhc_references/transcriptome/ the complete transcriptome (RNA) sequence for all alleles in the IMGT database.

 ### Creating the HLA kmer files